 Good salespeople know how to close a deal, but they stop selling after implementing their solution.
 However, great salespeople not only know how to close the deal, but they continue to add value to their clients, build repeat business, and create referrals.

-If your sales team is not following best practices for continuing to sell after the initial close, then consider this valuable list of steps to take when closing a deal.
+If your sales team is not following best practices for continuing to sell after the initial close, then consider this valuable lead qualification checklist to take when closing a deal.

 10 Do’s of Closing the Deal

 1. Know that your solution will solve a real problem and add value

 Confidence as a salesperson comes from understanding how your solution will address the prospect’s real need or help capitalize on an opportunity.

 But, without understanding whether your solution will actually address the prospect’s need, you will not be able to close as many opportunities as you need to.
 You must first understand whether your solution adds value to the prospect company.

 2. Align with existing projects or investments

 As part of understanding whether your solution will address the prospect’s need, you need to discover whether the company is in a position to implement your solution.